Which city is cheaper, Koh Pha Ngan or Similan Islands?

 Ko Phangan (or Pha Ngan) is best known for its full moon parties, attracting backpackers and budget travelers the world over for all-night parties on the beach.
 The clear, blue water, beautiful beaches, and tropical atmosphere bring the tourists to the island, and the low prices, diverse activities, and abundant amenities keep them here.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Similan Islands is $163, while the average daily cost in Koh Pha Ngan is $41.
+The average daily cost (per person) in Similan Islands is $149, while the average daily cost in Koh Pha Ngan is $37.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Similan Islands and Koh Pha Ngan in more detail.
+What follows is a categorical breakdown of travel costs for Similan Islands and Koh Pha Ngan in more detail.

 Below are a few samples from actual travelers for food and meal costs in Koh Pha Ngan:

 Some typical examples of the costs for nightlife and alcohol in Koh Pha Ngan are as follows:

 When we compare the travel costs of actual travelers between Similan Islands and Koh Pha Ngan, we can see that Similan Islands is more expensive.
 And not only is Koh Pha Ngan much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Koh Pha Ngan would let you spend less money overall.
 Or, you could decide to spend more money in Koh Pha Ngan and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Similan Islands would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Similan Islands than you might in Koh Pha Ngan.